• Home

 accountability, aspiring tendencies in IM, ethics, good job, information management, Information Technology, IT business, Organisational Autism, organisational awareness, professionalism

-“Anger is the enemy of nonviolence and pride is a monster that swallows it up.”
+“Anger is the enemy of nonviolence, and pride is a monster that swallows it up.”

 Mohandas Gandhi